 If you’re asking, “Should I use a headhunter?” chances are good that you’re thinking about the potential downsides as well as the advantages.
 So, let’s look at the biggest concerns you may have and address them.
 While we can’t speak for all recruiting firms, this is how Agile works, and this is why job seekers rely on us.

-No, job seekers do not pay fees of any type to use Agile’s services.
-Instead, employers compensate us for providing them with candidates for IT jobs in Atlanta and surrounding areas.
+Job seekers do not pay fees of any type to use Agile’s services.
+Instead, employers compensate us for providing them with candidates.

-Working with Agile also won’t decrease your salary.
+Also, working with Agile’s IT recruiters won’t decrease your salary.
 The employers we support are looking for the best talent — not the cheapest.
-Agile has represented thousands of IT professionals over the years, and we’ve consistently helped them increase their overall compensation.
+Agile has represented thousands of professionals over the years, and we’ve consistently helped them increase their overall compensation.
 We can assist you by:

 Maybe you’re asking, “Why should I use a headhunter?” when you could just apply to a company on your own.
 One big reason is that not every open position is listed publicly.

 Agile frequently fills jobs for employers that don’t post their positions.
 When we have a long-standing relationship with the employer, its hiring manager may ask us to refer candidates instead of conducting a massive search.
 When this happens, working with a recruiter can be extremely valuable to a job seeker.

 You should be in control of your job search.
 When you partner with Agile, here’s how we ensure it:

 Among the reasons that employers hire Agile is that we value long-term relationships.
 Delivering the resumes of ill-qualified candidates or candidates that aren’t interested in a position wouldn’t serve that purpose, and dealing in bad faith just isn’t in our IT staffing firm’s DNA.

 When you’re trying to decide if you should use a headhunter, it helps to put things in context.